Raiyuuni/level_assets/Arise/README.md

 - Warning: High numbers can cause Mario/Luigi to glitch through walls or out of bounds!
 - Using this function will replace one layer of some backgrounds with the particle effect.
 LDmod4 limitation.
+- When Mario collects a Metal Cap, he won't be affected by the wind.

 ![](https://i.imgur.com/p5JMX9R.png "")